elaforge/karya/doc/INSTALL.md

 - If you pulled from darcs and didn't use --set-scripts-executable, run `chmod 755 fix-perms && ./fix-perms`.

-- Install dependencies, documented below.
+- Install dependencies, documented below in `INSTALLED SEPARATELY`.

+- Update `Shake/Config.hs` to point to where those dependencies are installed.

 - Build shakefile: `bin/mkmk`